harshilkandoi/report-submission-template/Report (Week 4).md

 -   An Extractor / Exhaust Fan which uses around 10-12 W of power.
 -   Apart from these things, the power generated from the above waste heat can be used to charge lots of other chargeable devices such as Clock Radio, smart devices such as Amazon Echo and other small chargeable devices.

-**Cost Analysis**
+**8.2.3 Cost Analysis**

 *Installation cost*

-It is around Rs 250 for each piece, so using around 40 TEGs in the house would cost us Rs 10,000.
+It is Rs 250 for each piece, so using around 40 TEGs in the house would cost us Rs 10,000.

 *Running and Maintenance Cost*